TheRealSolidusSnake/RE3R_AP_Client/README.md

 - Save often.
 Save after boss fights.
 - When you complete a randomizer, restart your game before starting another one.

+## Missable Locations

+- Due to the nature of the game, there are points of no return and as such you can potentially miss items if you progress far enough.<br />
+Setting **Allow Missable Locations** to true in the yaml settings can put progression in those locations, you have been warned.

 ## Install Steps

 Follow the visual setup guide here: https://dontjoome.github.io/RE3R_AP_SetupGuide/